f-corvaro/42.common_core/02-push_swap/README.md

 • ***Time complexity:*** The amount of time required by an algorithm to execute as a function of the size of the input.

-• ***Space complexity:*** The amount of memory required by an algorithm to execute as a function of the size of the input.
+• ***Space complexity/memory usage:*** The amount of memory required by an algorithm to execute as a function of the size of the input.
+The space complexity could be classified in-place algorithms or out-of-place algorithms.
+An ***in-place algorithm*** is one that operates directly on the inputted data.
+The danger with this is that the data is getting completely transformed in the process of transforming it, which means that the original dataset is effectively being destroyed!
+However, it is more space-efficient, because the algorithm only needs a tiny bit of extra space in memory — usually a constant amount of space, or O(1) — which can be helpful if you don’t have enough memory to spare. ***out-of-place algorithms*** don’t operate directly on the original dataset; instead, the make a new copy, and perform the sorting on the copied data.
+This can be safer, but the drawback is that the algorithm’s memory usage grows with input size.

 • ***Accuracy:*** How accurately the algorithm solves the problem.